msse-2021-bootcamp/lessons/_episodes/01-14-structure.md

 The `-e` means "editable" mode.
 We are using it because we want the changes we make in our package to be reflected.
+If you check your site packages folder, you will see your package

 You will now be able to import the package from anywhere on your computer.